An email notification is a message sent to a user, to alert them of action that was taken on a message they sent. For example it has been:

 - Apply in different ways to different user groups.

-- You must retain the HTML tag [emaillist] when altering Message Hold Digest Notification.
+- [emaillist] component when altering Message Hold Digest notification.

-- The HTML tag [downloadurl] must remain when altering Attachment Link Notification.
+- [downloadurl] component when altering Attachment Link notification.

 Customizing Digest Notifications